briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 ```

 *NOTE: This setting above 'DeleteDnsRROnLeaseExpiry'
-also tells DHCP to remove DNS entries when a lease has expired.*
+also tells DHCP to remove DNS entries when a lease has expired.
+This will keep your DNS clean even after servers are decommisioned. *

 <p>
-  A DHCP server can manage IP addressing leasing across multiple networks.
+  A DHCP server can manage IP address leasing across multiple networks.
   It can also be customized to only lease out IP addresses in a certain range.
   To accomplish this, you create 'Scopes'.
   A scope will identify the network that it can lease out to,